wfung14/Project-Server/README.md

 # Into The Queue

 ## Description
-For my full-stack application, I've decided to make a make a movie tracker.
+For my full-stack application, I've decided to make a movie tracker.
 This is essentially a list to keep track of what movies a person hasn't seen and wants to watch in the future.
 This can also be used to put movies on the list that a person has seen and wants to watch again.
 Once the user has watched their chosen movie, they'll be able to remove it from the list.

 ![](itb1.png)
 ![](itb2.png)